Passport Ready? Then Let the Adventure Begin

 - Contact AAA to request several copies of the Wisconsin Tourbook.

-- Contact the state's tourism department to request their Heritage Tourism booklets, which have pictures that are the right size and an acceptable quality level.
+- Contact the Wisconsin Department of Tourism to request Wisconsin tourisim booklets, which have pictures that are the right size and an acceptable quality level.

 - Decide which sites students will travel to, based on your curriculum, the materials that you have collected, and your students' interest.